adrian88888888/AHK-Virtual-Desktop-Library/README.md

 I want to thank Ciantic because he did the .dll that connects with Windows, thats black magic for me, so thanks<br/>
 Ciantic: https://github.com/Ciantic/VirtualDesktopAccessor<br/>

-I want to thank lschwahn because he did a complex program and i took ideas from his code<br/>
+Thanks to lschwahn because he did a complex program and i took ideas from his code<br/>
 lschwahn: https://github.com/lschwahn/win-10-virtual-desktop-enhancer<br/>

 As a newbie I couldn't find something easy to use, something ready to go, something with documentation, so here it is, that´s the only part where I take credit

+Credits to Fanatic Guru for the [[Class] WinHook](https://www.autohotkey.com/boards/viewtopic.php?t=59149 "[Class] WinHook")

 Also thanks to tom-bowles for a "bug fix" [here](https://github.com/Ciantic/VirtualDesktopAccessor/issues/4 "here"), it was really usefull<br/>
 tom-bowles: https://github.com/tom-bowles